samatisz/FinancialTracker/README.md

 ## Thanks

-Thank you for helping put the code together and for explaining terminology: Paul, Ben, Manvir, and Husnain.

 - Thank you to [Raymond] for continuous support and guidance.
-- A special thanks to Steel Potatoes team for the teamwork and friendship during this project.
+- Thank you to the Steel Potatoes team for the teamwork and friendship during this project.
+- A special thanks to Paul, Ben, Husnain, Aisha, and my friend Mohammed for helping me to complete this project.